thmsrmbld/thmsrmbld/README.md

 * Data-intensive web-application design
 * Data science libraries in Python

-### 🖊️  Other fun stuff

-* I'm usually in the 🇬🇧 London area, but I travel a bit
-* I'm also a qualified journalist, and experienced writer

 ### 🤓  I've also got a little personal site: https://thomaskr.online/
 (It's a custom-built using [Miniterm][], my open-source, in-browser Bash terminal emulator.
 You can check it out by using the 'ls' command to list the commands it comes with!)